The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 Anyone engaged in managing suppliers must read and fully understand the contract terms and conditions.
 This will ensure they are not at a disadvantage should any issues arise.

-The Full Balanced Scorecard is recognised for monitoring and managing contract and supplier performance.
+The Full Balance Scorecard is recognised for monitoring and managing contract and supplier performance.

 KPIs provide a mechanism to measure the four quadrants of the balanced scorecard (Quality, Cost, Sustainability, and Service).
 KPIs help organisations understand how well they and/or their suppliers are performing against their strategic goals and objectives.

-For Care & Support Services please also read the Additional KPI Guidance for Care and Support Services.
+For Care & Support Services please also read the Additional Guidance when Reviewing a Care and Support Service.

 Contract management arrangements should identify what happens when the contract is not being delivered as agreed or, the agreed quality standards are not being met.